BRITISH ENGINEERING. TESTED BEYOND ENDURANCE

 Watches are the most precise mechanical devices on the planet.
 Bremont aims to keep it that way.
 Our watches are subjected to rigorous testing procedures in the workshop and in the field by our ambassadors and partners.
 Our ethos is brought to life in the design, specification and quality of materials which allows us to manufacture watches that are both at home in the boardroom and in rather more physical environments.

 Nine layers of anti-reflective treatment are applied to both sides of the sapphire crystals and B-EBE2000 hardening technology makes Bremont watch cases an average of seven times harder and more scratch-resistant than competitors’.
 The result is a distinctive range of elegant watches.
 This uncompromising quality is reflected in the 3-year guarantee.
-Watch the video below and take a look inside the Bremont MB to discover our most over-engineered timepiece.

 ANTI-MAGNETIC FARADAY CAGE